AsunaMasuda/YayPlan/README.md

 ## Features Left to Implement
 ### Delete the data in the database
 - After the data of the event passed, automatically the data is deleted to assure the storage
-- The ability for the organizer to delete the event they created
+- The delete options of participants are managed with an unique delete key associated with each participant for the situation where there are many people use this app

 # Information Architecture
 MongoDB Atlas is used for storing data for this web site.